Founding date: 1680

 Enslaved People’s History

 Based on contemporary research, we have little information to share about the enslaved peoples from this plantation at this time.
-We do know that Mill Hill was awarded 2301 lsd 15s 3d for the liberation of 161 enslaved persons right after the abolition of slavery for England.
+We do know that Mill Hill was awarded 2301 lsd 15s 3d for the liberation of 161 enslaved persons right after the abolition of slavery in England.
 Before that, there had been as many as 175 enslaved people working at this estate.
 We will continue our quest for more information about these vital individuals.

 - Ownership from 1680 Sir James Russell (d.1688)